DreamOfTheRedChamber/system-design-interviews/architectureAnalysis/estimation_basics.md

 * Memcache or Rediss usually are cluster, and usually one operation takes 0.1ms or less.
   * 1 CPU cores =&gt; 5000-10000 requests
   * 20-40 CPU cores =&gt; 200K requests \(one machine\)

+## QPS and concurrency
+* Defined inside Little's law
+* For example, if a server has a QPS of 20K and 10ms average response time.
+* Then the concurrency number will be 200.